Bernard Ebbers: Fraud

 On June 25, 2002, WorldCom admitted to nearly $3.9 billion in accounting misstatements and on July 22, 2002, it filed for bankruptcy.

 The figure eventually grew to $11 billion.
 This initiated a series of investigations and legal proceedings, which focused on Ebbers, WorldCom's former CEO.

 Ebbers blamed the accounting scandal on his subordinates, including WorldCom CFO Scott Sullivan.

 Congressional hearing

 In response to a subpoena, Ebbers appeared before the U.S. House Committee on Financial Services on July 8, 2002.
 At these hearings, Ebbers stated "I do not believe I have anything to hide, I believe that no one will conclude that I engaged in any criminal or fraudulent conduct."

 After making this statement, Ebbers asserted his right against self-incrimination per the Fifth Amendment to the United States Constitution.
-Ebbers's statement constituted testimony that could not undergo cross-examination and Ebbers was threatened with Contempt of Congress charges, although no charges were filed.
+Ebbers's statement constituted testimony that could not undergo cross-examination, and Ebbers was threatened with charges of contempt of Congress, although no charges were filed.